photoprism/photoprism-docs/docs/index.md

 ```

 You should now be able to see your photos.
 You can continue using your favorite tools like Photoshop or Lightroom
 to edit images in the `Originals` folder.
 Run `photoprism index` to reindex them if needed.
+No upload or download needed.
+Easy, isn't it?

 Contribute
 ----------